Back Injuries in Young Athletes

 Diagnosing Back Pain

 There are three general categories related to adolescents with back pain: muscular, bone-related, and discogenic.
 These areas are used to classify pain into two broad groups: conditions causing pain with extension and conditions causing pain with flexion.
 Other types of back injuries adolescent may suffer are contusions, strains and sprains.
-Contusions are a result from a direct blow to the back.
+Contusions are a result of a direct blow to the back.
 It can often lead to hematoma formation, pain, and swelling.
 With excessive stretching during concentric or eccentric contractions may strain muscles and tendons.
 A sprain is caused by a ligament stretching beyond its elastic limit.
-Chances of developing injuries such as strains and sprains or much greater for those who do not warm-up or stretch prior to exercise (MacDonald 2007, p.
+Chances of developing injuries such as strains and sprains or much greater for those who do not warm-up or stretch before exercise (MacDonald 2007, p.
 708).

 "The overall growth of the adolescent can contribute to the development of back pain.
 Muscle, ligaments, and fascia all can lag behind bone growth during early puberty, giving rise to tight back extensors and hip flexors.
 This tightness can also predispose to overuse injuries."
 (MacDonald 2007, p.
 709).